woanware/woanware.github.io/forensics/registry.md

 I have written two other Windows Registry binary parsers that have not been released publicly, this is the third.

-Registry is a .Net 4 compatible port of Willi Ballenthin's [python-registry](https://github.com/williballenthin/python-registry) project.
+Registry is a .Net 4 compatible port of Will Ballenthin's [python-registry](https://github.com/williballenthin/python-registry) project.

 It is currently used in the shimcacheparser project. [https://github.com/woanware/Registry](https://github.com/woanware/Registry)